Arch Linux - Post-installation

 Section "InputClass" Identifier "libinput touchpad catchall" MatchIsTouchpad "on" MatchDevicePath "/dev/input/event*" Driver "libinput" Option "Tapping" "On" Option "NaturalScrolling" "Off" EndSection

-If the file does not exist, copy 40-libinput.conf
+If the file does not exist, copy 40-libinput.conf from /usr/share/X11/xorg.conf.d/.

 Window manager